 "Are you of our fraternity?
 I see you are not.
-The secret which Mademoiselle de Béchamel confided to me in her mad triumph and wild hoyden spirits-she was but a child, poor thing, poor thing, scarce fifteen;-but I love them young-a folly not unusual with the old!"
-(Here Mr. Pinto thrust his knuckles into his hollow eyes; and, I am sorry to say, so little regardful was he of personal cleanliness, that his tears made streaks of white over his gnarled dark hands.)
+The secret which Mademoiselle de Bechamel confided to me in her mad triumph and wild hoyden spirits--she was but a child, poor thing, poor thing, scarce fifteen;--but I love them young--a folly not unusual with the old!"
+(Here Mr. Pinto thrust his knuckles into his hollow eyes; and, I am sorry to say, so little regardful was he of personal cleanliness, that his tears made streaks of white over his guarled dark hands.)
 "Ah, at fifteen, poor child, thy fate was terrible!
 Go to!
 It is not good to love me, friend.
 They prosper not who do.
 I divine you.
-You need not say what you are thinking-"
+You need not say what you are thinking--"

 In truth, I was thinking, if girls fall in love with this sallow, hook-nosed, glass-eyed, wooden-legged, dirty, hideous old man, with the sham teeth, they have a queer taste.

-That is what I was thinking.
+THAT is what I was thinking.

 "Jack Wilkes said the handsomest man in London had but half an hour's start of him.
 And, without vanity, I am scarcely uglier than Jack Wilkes.
 We were members of the same club at Medenham Abbey, Jack and I, and had many a merry night together.
-Well, sir, I-Mary of Scotland knew me but as a little hunchbacked music master; and yet, and yet, I think she was not indifferent to her they all do!"
+Well, sir, I--Mary of Scotland knew me but as a little hunchbacked music master; and yet, and yet, I think she was not indifferent to her David Riz--and SHE came to misfortune.
+They all do--they all do!"